jerryhobson/Wireguard-Container/README.md

 # Wireguard-Container
-## My current project is one script that will install the following:
+## The project is one command that will install the following:
-This project is automated and execpt for edting the docker-compose file it will install all packages and run without prrompts.
+Note: This project is automated and execpt for edting the docker-compose file it will install all packages and run without prrompts.
 You can veiw the files indvidually and modify them if you want.
-If you wnat me to make changes just drop me a line.
+If you want me to make changes just drop me a line.
 # 1. Docker.io
 # 2. Docker-Compose
 # 3. Portainer